timswims/ESK/README.md

 	* Click Create New Key.
 A new registration key will then be created.
 Make a note of this registration “Key Value”, it will be used by the AgentInstall.sh script at the time of installation.

-1. Edit the Response File
+## Edit the Response File

 The AgentInstall.sh script is used to carry out the actual install of the OMC Gateway.
 The script requires a set of parameters that are specific to your environment.
 These parameters are specified in the response file agent.rsp.

 1. On your Linux / UNIX or Microsoft Windows host, logged in as the owner of the Oracle software (here, oracle) navigate to your staging directory.
 Edit the agent.rsp file using any standard text editor.
 Add your values for the mandatory parameters in the agent.rsp file.
-Here are example values (make sure to replace these with the correct values for your environment): o TENANT_ID=example-tenant
+Here are example values (make sure to replace these with the correct values for your environment):
+	* TENANT_ID=example-tenant
-	Note: this value must be exactly as shown in the UI, the format is instance name-domain name o UPLOAD_ROOT=https://example-tenant.management.us2.oraclecloud.com/ o AGENT_REGISTRATION_KEY=xxxxxxx-yyyyyyyyyyyyyyyyy
+	Note: this value must be exactly as shown in the UI, the format is instance name-domain name
+	* UPLOAD_ROOT=https://example-tenant.management.us2.oraclecloud.com/ o AGENT_REGISTRATION_KEY=xxxxxxx-yyyyyyyyyyyyyyyyy
-	o AGENT_BASE_DIRECTORY=/oracle/GatewayAgent
+	* AGENT_BASE_DIRECTORY=/oracle/GatewayAgent
 	(or for example when installing on Microsoft Windows) AGENT_BASE_DIRECTORY=C:\Oracle\GatewayAgent
 	The AGENT_BASE_DIRECTORY is where your agent executables and other run-time files will reside.
 Create a directory that is owned by the user id of the Oracle software (here, oracle).
 It is best to have a standard location that is common across all your hosts, so that the agent.rsp file is standardized and you just need to set up the file once.

 2. For security reasons, if you are using a proxy server (a dedicated host or system that acts as an intermediary between your host and Oracle Management Cloud) you must define its parameters next.
 In this case, the proxy server was configured to use authentication, so it requires a user name and password.
 Edit the following parameters in the agent.rsp file: o OMC_PROXYHOST=www-proxy.example.com o OMC_PROXYPORT=80 o OMC_PROXYUSER=oracle
  Save and close the response file.

-4a.
+## 4a.
 Install the Gateway on Linux / UNIX
 You install a gateway by running the AgentInstall.sh script from the command line.
 By default, the gateway install script picks up all its required parameters from the response file you just edited in the same directory.

 1. On your Linux / UNIX host, logged in as the owner of the Oracle software (here, oracle) navigate to your staging directory.
 Run the installer script using this command:
     ./AgentInstall.sh

+ --insert image here--

 2. To enable the gateway to start automatically when the host is booted up, add a startup script.
 Switch to the root user.

 3. Create a shell script named startomcagent.sh under the /etc/init.d directory using any standard text editor with the following: